dustinpfister/phaser3_start/README.md

 * ( done ) If a person goes out of bounds have them respawn
 * ( done ) Have people spawn at map spawn location
 * ( done ) keep people from spawning into walls, and going to walls
 * ( done ) see about using the data manager over just directly seting data objects keys for people
 * ( done ) see about using the data manager for the player sprite
+* ( done ) I should be able to have person on person collision detection

-* (      ) see if you can get people to stop bunching up on top of each other
+* ( done ) see if you can get people to stop bunching up on top of each other

 * (      ) when a person hits the player, have them stop for a while, then get a new location to go to